-Benefits of Undertaking a Probation System Review:
+Benefits of Undertaking a Probation and Youth Justice System Review:

-- Improve recidivism rates, successful completion of probation terms, and other youth outcomes - Increase in the percentage of diversion/ alternative responses to formal processing and a corresponding reduction in recidivism rates, particularly among school-based arrests and for low-risk-to-reoffend youth - Increase in the percentage of youth under community supervision who receive targeted and appropriate trauma and behavioral health service interventions with a corresponding reduction in these criminogenic risks during probation terms - Improve the fidelity and efficacy of evidence-based practices at the key points of intake, diversion, disposition and community supervision - Incorporate adolescent development, family engagement, and positive youth development into routine practice among all key stakeholders - Identify opportunities for routinizing practices through the development of new policies or protocols - Improve collaborative strategies that refine current policy and practice and support effective and sustainable implementation strategies - Meaningfully solicit and incorporate managerial and line staff ideas and concepts for practice improvements - Create an impetus and methods for developing effective data collection, reporting, and analysis - Identify opportunities to create workforce and fiscal efficiencies - Potential to re-allocate funds where they will be most effectively utilized - Enhance quality improvement/assurance methods for probation, court, and program and service interventions - Define your probation department and juvenile justice system as a best-practice leader in the field of the Judiciary of Guam.
-Upon learning of the Probation System Review process, their leadership assessed that it could accelerate their efforts for practice reform.
-In Jefferson Parish, Louisiana it was the department director himself who requested the review.
-Finally, in one Illinois jurisdiction, the Court Services Director and the presiding judge viewed the review as an opportunity to provide support or "cover" for practice reforms they sought to implement in an environment of resistance from practitioner staff.
+- Improve recidivism rates, successful completion of probation terms, measureable behavior change in priority domains, and other youth outcomes - Increase in the percentage of diversion/alternative responses to formal processing and a corresponding reduction in recidivism rates, particularly among school-based arrests and for low-risk-to-reoffend youth - Increase in the percentage of youth under community supervision who receive targeted and appropriate trauma and behavioral health service interventions with a corresponding reduction in these criminogenic risks during probation terms - Improve the fidelity and efficacy of evidence-based practices at the key points of intake, diversion, disposition and community supervision - Incorporate adolescent development, family engagement, and positive youth development into routine practice among all key stakeholders - Identify opportunities for routinizing practices through the development of new policies or protocols - Improve collaborative strategies that refine current policy and practice and support effective and sustainable implementation strategies - Meaningfully solicit and incorporate managerial and line staff ideas and concepts for practice improvements - Create an impetus and methods for developing effective data collection, reporting, and analysis - Identify opportunities to create workforce and fiscal efficiencies - Potential to re-allocate funds where they will be most effectively utilized - Enhance quality improvement/assurance methods for probation, court, and program and service interventions - Define your probation department and youth justice system as a best-practice leader in the field local governing body, the Board of Supervisors, ordered a program audit of the probation department.
+Additionally, in work conducted in the state of New Hampshire, a local foundation allocated funding for a review at the request of state legislators.
+In Guam, a structure of subcommittees focusing on various aspects of juvenile justice reform had been constructed under the leadership of the Chief Justice of the Judiciary of Guam.
+Upon learning of the System Review process, their leadership assessed that it could accelerate their efforts for practice reform.
+In Fairfax County, Virginia the Court Service Unit Director and presiding judge jointly requested and supported the review.
+Finally, in one Washington state jurisdiction, the trio of Court Services Managers viewed the review as an opportunity to provide support or "cover" for practice reforms they sought to implement in an environment of resistance from practitioner staff and significant social forces challenging probation operations.
 The RFK National Resource Center believes that the value of the review and the commitment to the resulting recommendations is enhanced when it is the department itself that initiates the review.
 Where there is resistance or opposition, many approaches have been used to secure support and buy-in from leadership ahead of the launch of the process.
-In the end, this is not to say that there is no value in undertaking a review that has an external impetus; however, the departmental participation in and the management of the review is potentially richer when the review is internally initiated.
+In the end this is not to say that there is no value in undertaking a review that has an external impetus; however, the departmental participation in and the management of the review is potentially richer when the review is internally generated.